 This is clearly a problem dealing with variances.
 In this case we are testing a single sample rather than comparing two samples from different populations.
 The null and alternative hypotheses are thus:

-The test is set up as a two-tailed test because Professor Hadley has shown concern with too much variation in filling as well as too little: his dislike of a surprise is any level of filling outside the expected average of 0.04 cups.
+The test is set up as a two-tailed test because Professor Holmes has shown concern with too much variation in filling as well as too little: their dislike of a surprise is any level of filling outside the expected average of 0.04 cups.
 The test statistic is calculated to be:

 The FCC conducts broadband speed tests to measure how much data per second passes between a consumer’s computer and the internet.
-As of August of 2012, the standard deviation of Internet speeds across Internet Service Providers (ISPs) was 12.2 percent.
+At a certain point in time, the standard deviation of Internet speeds across Internet Service Providers (ISPs) was 12.2 percent.
 Suppose a sample of 15 ISPs is taken, and the standard deviation is 13.2.
 An analyst claims that the standard deviation of speeds is more than what was reported.
 State the null and alternative hypotheses, compute the degrees of freedom, the test statistic, sketch the graph of the distribution and mark the area associated with the level of confidence, and draw a conclusion.
 Test at the 1% significance level.